This Is What Whales Are Betting On Applied Materials

-A whale with a lot of money to spend has taken a noticeably bullish stance on Applied Materials.
+Someone with a lot of money to spend has taken a bullish stance on Applied Materials AMAT.

-Looking at options history for Applied Materials AMAT we detected 17 strange trades.

 What's The Price Target?